 Eligibility for Global Fund support takes into account the health and economic landscape of countries and regions in order to optimize the investment of financial resources.

-The Global Fund’s Eligibility Policy is designed to ensure available resources are allocated to countries with the highest disease burden and lowest economic capacity, as well as to key and vulnerable populations disproportionately affected by the three diseases.
+The Eligibility Policy establishes criteria to identify countries and disease programs (HIV, TB or malaria) that are eligible to receive an allocation.
+The policy is designed to ensure available resources are allocated to countries with the highest disease burden and lowest economic capacity, as well as to key and vulnerable populations disproportionately affected by the three diseases.
 Eligibility is determined by a country’s income classification, as measured by gross national income (GNI) per capita (World Bank Atlas Method), and official disease burden classification.

 The Global Fund proactively supports countries in planning for the sustainability of programs and successful transitions from Global Fund support.
 This is in order to maintain and accelerate gains against the three diseases.